webchick/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

 1. Log in to [Aiven Console](https://console.aiven.io/) as an administrator.

-1. Select the organization you want to use from the dropdown menu in the top right corner.
+1. Select an organization from the menu in the top right corner.
 1. From the top navigation bar, select **Admin**.
 1. From the left sidebar, select **Bring your own cloud**.
 1. In the **Bring your own cloud** view, select one of the clouds available on the list.

-1. In the selected cloud's page, navigate to the **Available projects** tab and modify the settings provided as needed:
+1. In the selected cloud's page, go to the **Available projects** tab and modify the settings provided as needed:

     -   Select **Set availability** to decide if your custom cloud is